 Contracting your abs while you’re standing is more convenient as it can be done on the run and does not require using the floor.
 This exercise allows you to train your hamstrings to relax.
 This is done as you hold the contraction while using your hands to tilt your pelvis towards posterior.

 The Standing Abdominal Exercise

-Click on the Image below for detailed step by step instruction.
+Click on the Image below or here for detailed step by step instructions.

-This exercise takes time to master as the muscles targeted are initially not well conditioned to respond easily.
-The importance of performing the exercise while standing is that it allows you to become more aware of your pelvic tilt, lower back tension to help to self correct it.
+The importance of performing the exercise while standing is that it allows you to become more aware of your pelvic tilt, lower back tension to help to self-correct it.

-There are more exercises necessary to achieve long term relief from lower back pain.
-By following a multi directional approach, you will have a sound method of protection.
+There are many more exercises necessary to achieve long-term relief for your lower back.
+By following this comprehensive & multi-directional plan, you will have a sound method of protection.